The four secrets to having the perfect creamy egg custard told by four chefs

 A similar theory is presented by Iván Domínguez, who gets about 20 flans per batch, “although it depends on the size of the flan dishes.”
 23 free-range egg yolks, half a liter of milk, half a liter of cream, 225 of sugar and five grams of salt.
 “We mix it with a mixer or with a mixer and let it rest at room temperature for 24 hours,” he explains.

 Change the proposal of Tepic, which offers a Mexican-style flan something more sweet where there is also sweet corn.
-“We put in a can of sweet corn or corn on the cob already cooked, two whole eggs, a cup of evaporated milk, half a cup of condensed milk, 70g of cream cheese and we whisk it all together,” explains Javier Quiñones.
+“We put in a can of sweet corn or a cooked corn on the cob, two whole eggs, a cup of evaporated milk, half a cup of condensed milk, 70g of cream cheese and we whisk everything together,” explains Javier Quiñones.

 “It is better than for the corn flan Let’s use canned corn because they have a little water.
 When we liquefy we get a kind of porridge and if we see that it is very dense, we add a little water “, he indicates for a recipe that comes out of about six units.